Basic Relations

 Starts / IsStartedBy

-a starts b when both intervals a and b have the same left boundary, and interval a is inside an the interval b, however not equal to it.
-The converse of relation is b is started by a.
+a starts b when both intervals have the same left boundary, but interval a lies inside b without being equal to it.
+The converse relation is b is started by a.

 Condition: (a- = b-) AND (a+ < b+)